 Premature burial in the 21st century

-In 2014, a woman was buried alive in Thessaloniki, Greece after being declared dead at a private hospital.
+In 2014, a private hospital in Thessaloniki, Greece declared a woman dead and buried her.
 Children playing near the cemetery heard her screams and alerted police.
 You can find the news story here.
 A second woman in Thessaloniki, Greece suffered a similar fate in 2015.
-This time, her cancer medicine caused her to be declared dead.
+This time, her cancer medicine caused the death declaration.
 She actually died of heart failure inside her coffin.

 Add your email below and get these posts in your inbox every week.